mm21development/headphonetuner/README.md

 ## Project Description & Instructions
 ### Usage
 Simply download the file headphone_tuner.html and open it in your browser.
+Please make sure that no filters from a running equalizer (such as EqualizerAPO) are active when using the tool, as these will otherwise distort the results - unless, of course, the tuning is performed directly in the external EQ and the tool’s filters are not used at all.

 ### Core Features and Tuning Process
 * **Sine Generator and Filter Creation:** The sine generator produces a pure waveform at an adjustable frequency, which can be used to detect narrowband resonances (peaks) or cancellations (dips).
     * A new filter is automatically placed at the current position of the sine generator to immediately compensate for level differences.
 Find the center point and set a filter.